 Me: If you use my affiliate Qtrade link anywhere on this site to open a Qtrade account, then I get a small referral fee.
 The Qtrade logos are in the right margin or below posts and serve as hyperlinks.

 You: There is no cost to you.
 Plus, using the affiliate link from my site leads you to information on Qtrade’s best campaigns and promotions (often not available publicly).
-Current promo is up to $2K cashback (only via partners currently).
+The current promo is $50 cash per new account plus up to $2K cash back.
 So, if you want to support the work that I am doing on this site, then this is a great way.
 As mentioned above, it is also easier for me to help you.
 What I forgot to mention, is that I also like chocolate.

 What my affiliation with Qtrade does not mean.